-In 2008, the Company gained control of a land package of more than 5,000 km2 of prospective uranium properties in Rio Negro and Chubut provinces of Argentina (see news release filed on SEDAR April 17, 2008).
-Currently, the Company has exclusive rights to over 400,000 hectares (or more than 4,000 km2) of properties in the two provinces.
+In 2008, the Company gained control of a land package of more than 500,000 hectares (5,000 km2) of prospective uranium properties in Rio Negro and Chubut provinces of Argentina (see news release filed on SEDAR April 17, 2008).

+Currently, the Company has exclusive rights to approximately 400,000 hectares (4,000 km2) of tenures in the two provinces.
 The exploration focus is on surficial (calcrete-type), as well as sandstone-type (roll front) uranium +/-vanadium targets.
-A brief description of the Company's material projects follows.
+A description of the Company's material project follows.